MakeSchool-Tutorials/Make-Cookies/P01-Lets-Make-Cookies/content.md

 Once we've done that we're ready to start coding some basic javascript.

-The first thing we should do is set the default value of our cookie count to a variable.
+The first thing we should do is set the *default value* of our cookie count to a **variable**.

-In this case, our default value is 0, because we start off with 0 cookies.
+In this case, **our default value is 0, because we start off with 0 cookies**.

 Inside of the ```script``` tag, let's add the following lines of code: